madpixelchile/react-web-test/README.md

 ### React AXIOS

-This is for load external resources like JSON archives
+This is for load external resources like JSON archives.<br>
 Documentation:
 https://appdividend.com/2018/05/30/react-axios-tutorial-example-from-scratch/